mertcanbs/labor-tracker/README.md

-# mware
+# Labor Tracker

-MWare Labor Tracker
+Allows tracking of labor on site using barcodes.

-Readme coming soon
+Uses Firebase as back-end for authentication, database and back-end functions.